Brendan-Richards/US_weather_data_analysis/README.md

 <h1>The Analysis</h1>

 I began my analysis by loading the data into pandas dataframes, one for each city.
 The data required very little cleaning, I just checked the dataframes for null values and converted the date column into a pandas datetime format for easy manipulation.
-I began my analysis by simply plotting the mean daily temperatures for several cities.
+I began my analysis by plotting the mean daily temperatures for several cities.
 This is shown in the following figure for Jacksonville, Chicago, Phoenix, and Seattle.